anharrington/handsonpython/rstP/dynamic.rst

    data associated with names given by the browser can transferred to your Python CGI program.
 In this program the values associated with the browser-supplied names, 'x' and 'y', are extracted.
-I use Python variable names that remind you that all values from the browser forms are strings.
+I use slightly verbose Python variable names that remind you that all values from the browser forms are strings.

--  The ``processInput`` function that is passed the input parameters from whatever source, is exactly the same as in ``additionWeb.py``, so we already know it works!
+-  The ``processInput`` function that is passed the input parameters from whatever source, is *exactly the same* as in ``additionWeb.py``, so we already know it works!

 -  Output the page.
-In a CGI script this is easier than with the local web pages: just print it - no need to save and separately display a file!
+In a CGI script this is easier than with the local web pages: just *print* it - no need to save and separately display a file!
 The server captures the "printed" output.

 This program can now serve as a template for your own CGI scripts: